 Transitioning can be very stressful, even if your partner doesn’t say it to you.

 He/she may appear okay on the outside but is feeling unwell on the inside.
 In order to support your partner, make sure that you communicate with her regularly.
 Ask them how they feel and what you can do to help.
+Your partner may worried if you’re still interested in them, and the best thing you can do is show them you love them and care about them.

 Don’t Badger Them With A Lot of Questions